-Bio // LOLA AYISHA OGBARA (interdisciplinary artist/ sculptor / arts administrator) born and raised in Chicago, Illinois holds many mediums under her belt, including painting, design, mixed media, clay, photography and illustration.
-In 2013 she received her Bachelor of Arts in Arts Entertainment & Media Management with a concentration in Visual Arts management from Columbia College Chicago.
+LOLA AYISHA OGBARA (interdisciplinary artist/ sculptor / arts administrator) born and raised in Chicago, Illinois holds many talents under her belt, i.e.; painting, design, mixed media, sculpture, photography and illustration.
+“My practice explores the multifaceted implications and ramifications of sexuality in regards to the Black experience.
+I work with clay as a material in order to emphasize a necessary fragility which symbolize an essential contradiction implicit in empowerments”.
+She holds a Bachelor of Arts in Arts Entertainment & Media Management that she received at Columbia College Chicago in 2013.

 In 2017, Ogbara co-founded Artists in the Room, a collective of artists and scholars who host artists, emerging and well-known, in hopes of serving as a catalyst for artist development and networking.
 Ogbara has received numerous honors and awards, including the Multicultural Fellowship sponsored by the NCECA 52nd Annual Conference.

 Ogbara has exhibited in galleries and museums across the country including and currently based in St. Louis, Missouri, working as a visual artist.
 Ogbara is a graduate student at Washington University Sam Fox School of Art & Design and is on track to receive her MFA in the year 2020.